tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 ![alt text](https://github.com/tbarlow12/tbarlow12.github.io/blob/dev/resources/images/productivity/pomello-2.png?raw=true)

-The timer runs for 25 minutes, and Pomello will actually log on your Trello card how many (even fractional) Pomodoros you've spent working on that task.
+The timer runs for `x` minutes (25 by default, but you can adjust that), and Pomello will actually log on your Trello card how many (even fractional) Pomodoros you've spent working on that task.

 ![alt text](https://github.com/tbarlow12/tbarlow12.github.io/blob/dev/resources/images/productivity/pomello-3.png?raw=true)